SoftwareAG/c8y-docs/content/enterprise-tenant/customization-bundle/branding.md

 ##### Status colors {#status-colors}

-In the **Status colors** tab you specify the colors used to display the different statuses.
+In ther **Status colors** section you specify the colors used to display the different statuses.

 For each status (**Info**, **Warning**, **Danger** and **Success**) you can provide three colors ("default, "light" and "dark").

 ##### Generic {#generic}

-In the **Generic** tab you specify the colors used in generic places.
+In the **Generic** section you specify the colors used in generic places.

 The following parameters can be specified by providing a HEX, RGB or RGBA value: